sungnga/practice/web-dev/README.md

 - In seeds/index.js file:
   - We'll randomly generate the price for each campground
   - We'll use lorem ipsem text for description for now
-  - Set the image property to a Unsplash image collection
+  - Set the image property to an Unsplash image collection
   ```js
   const seedDB = async () => {
     await Campground.deleteMany({});